1898 VFL grand final: Teams

 In 1898, all VFL teams had 20 on-the-field players and no "reserves".

-However, although there were no reserves, any player who had left the playing field for any reason at all could resume his place on the field at any time.

-Fitzroy selected two sets of brothers in its team, Bill and Jack Dalton and Jim and Mick Grace.
+Although there were no reserves, any player who had left the playing field for any reason at all could resume his place on the field at any time.
+Fitzroy selected a set of brothers in its team: Jim and Mick Grace (see TALK page).

-The Fitzroy and the Essendon teams teams were:
+The Fitzroy and the Essendon teams were as follows: